 The t program environment has a built in exception handler that will print some useful information and then stop the program where the exception occurred.
-For examples on how to write your own handler, see section 2.10.2.8.
+For examples on how to write your own handler, see Section 2.10.2.8, exception, on Page 36.